ioBroker/ioBroker.docs/docs/en/admin/adapter.md

 ![Install GitHub](../../de/admin/media/ADMIN_Adapter_GitHub.png)

-Under the ***FROM GITHUB*** tab, simply select the required adapter in the pull-down menu and the latest preliminary version will be installed.
+Under the ***FROM GITHUB*** tab, simply select the desired adapter in the pull-down menu and the latest preliminary version will be installed.

 When selecting the ***ANY*** tab, any file path or URL (e.g. a URL to an external adapter developer) can be entered in the field and the corresponding adapter installed.